dkillough/dkillough/README.md

 additional studies in digital arts, social media, and immersive experiences

-planning to pursue a master's in human-computer interaction to work in UX
+planning to pursue a master's in human-computer interaction and work in UX

 #### [My GitLab](https://gitlab.com/dkillough)